CONNECT-platform/inter-auth-spec/GOALS.md

-however, the protocols are intended to not be tied to specifics of establishing such communication, and alternatives are considered and discussed in case of a failure in that layer, though that should not be considered as part of the main body of the specification.
+however, the protocols are intended to not be tied to specifics of establishing such communication, and alternatives are considered and discussed in case of a failure in that layer, though that should not be considered as part of the main body of the specification, and should be utilized with extreme caution and consideration as it is highly recommended for most scenarios to stick to standard methodologies for establishing secure communication instead of utilizing customized methods within established **networks**.

 ### Cryptography